-Tiburcio Vasquez, an outlaw who plundered Central and Southern California for two decades, may owe his capture to a long forgotten military experiment and an Army camel driver.
+Tiburcio Vasquez, a bandit who plundered Central and Southern California for two decades, may owe his capture to a long forgotten military experiment and an Army camel driver.
 This latest installment of Unlocking History looks closer at a failed attempt by the U.S. government to settle the west with camels.
-It’s also a story about the outlaw who reportedly served as the inspiration for “Zorro.”

 When Tiburcio Vasquez was captured in 1874, he pleaded with others to reveal who had betrayed him.
 They refused to answer.
 It was the end of his long criminal career.
 The following year, he was hanged in San Jose in the state’s last public execution.